12q1/local_docs/words/abated.md

 - **To enter a tenement without permission [[after]] the owner has died and before the heir takes possession.**
 ---
 #adjective
-- **(decorative [[arts]]) Lowered, beaten down, or cut away, as the background of an ornamental pattern in relief.
+- **(decorative [[arts]]) Lowered, beaten down, or cut [[away]], as the background of an ornamental pattern in relief.
 Used specifically of stone-cutting; [[also]] of metal when the pattern or inscription is to show bright on dark, and the ground is therefore worked out with the graving-tool and left rough or hatched in lines.**
 ---
 ---